 - The address of the land under discussion

 - Supporting documentation (a brief summary of your proposal, particular items for discussion and any plans/expert reports)

 Is a fee required to be paid to meet with the DCU?

-There is no fee required to meet with the DCU.
-Council seek to provide the maximum incentive possible to ensure that the DCU is well utilised and accepted by the development industry and that the potential benefits of the DCU are realised in terms of better advice earlier in the process and reduced application processing times.
+The fee associated with a DCU meeting is outlined in Council's Fees and Charges.
+A fee of $75.00 is payable for the 2020/2021 finanicial year.
+This minimal fee allows Council to provide the maximum incentive possible to ensure that the DCU is well utilised and accepted by the development industry and that the potential benefits of the DCU are realised in terms of better advice earlier in the process and reduced application processing times.

 Does Council confirm the advice of the DCU in writing?